aegrumet/umbilical/README.md

 Philsophy: Proxy only known formats, to protect the service, but be otherwise unopinionated about parsing.

+To assist with detecting feed moves, the proxy adds a `X-Final-URL` header when the response url differs from the requested one.

 ## PodcastIndex APIs

 Umbilical supports passthrough for a subset of PodcastIndex APIs and related "extras".